HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 # Anat-Network-Discoverer-and-Port-Scanner
 Anat is a network discoverer and a port scanner that is written in Python.
 This is an ethical hacking educational tool used for educational purposes only (please see code of conduct).
 The tool is similar to a simple version of the famous [nmap](https://linux.die.net/man/1/nmap) tool: a network exploration tool and a port scanner.
 The tool is also similar to a simple version of the [Debian Netdiscover](https://manpages.debian.org/unstable/netdiscover/netdiscover.8.en.html) which is an ARP reconnaissance tool.
+Anat is named after the war Goddess of the Phoenician.

 The tool is part of an ethical hacking educational toolset which is normally taught in ethical hacking and computer security degrees or courses (please see code of conduct).